Seeking.com: History

 When the 2012 Republican National Convention took place in Tampa Bay, Florida, the website saw a 25.9% increase of site users stemming from this geographic area.
 This increase translates to the average of 1,823 daily users increasing to 2,295 accessing the site at this reported time.
-According to The Huffington Post, of the 200,000 Sugar Daddy users, 42.1% reportedly identify as Republicans and 34.9% as Democrats.
+According to The Huffington Post, among the 200,000 Sugar Daddy users, 42.1% reportedly identify as Republicans and 34.9% as Democrats.

 In October 2013, the website had a surge in registrations during the U.S. federal government shutdown.

-In 2014, over 1.4 million students were registered on the website.
-Requests from Sugar Babies varied from assistance with college expenses to monthly allowances for living expenses.
-In 2015, SeekingArrangement released a list of the top 20 colleges attended by women using the website as sugar babies.
-The number one university on the list was the University of Texas.
-Other information on sugar babies was also provided such as the average allowance and a breakdown of what women spent it on.